MelePdem/December-Batch/README.md

 # December-Batch
-This repository uses to exchange code among the team for coalabration
+This repository uses to exchange code among the team for collaobration and version control